Author: Brien Posey, Microsoft MVP

 Troubleshooting Requires Visibility

 Goliath provides complete end-to-end visibility into the underlying virtualization delivery infrastructure, including specific details on the end user – all from a central console.
 This enables IT administrators to quickly pinpoint true root cause for troubleshooting and reach resolution from an integrated view of the entire virtualization delivery infrastructure – not just one element of it.
-As depicted in Figure 1 below, Goliath provides broad metrics to identify where the problem is across the Citrix stack, end-user experience, core infrastructure, or within the application itself (including all major EHR systems).
+As depicted in Figure 1 below, Goliath provides broad metrics across the 15+ systems that work together in concert to deliver the user experience.
+Goliath identifies where the problem is across the Citrix stack, end-user experience, core infrastructure, or within the application itself (including all major EHR systems).
 Additionally, Goliath offers deep metrics to understand exactly what the root cause is whether it is an issue with group policy within the VDI stack, an issue with application availability, or even an action by the end user.

 Troubleshooting Requires Embedded Intelligence and Automation